HUMAP: Hierarchical Uniform Manifold Approximation and Projection: Related Work

-HiPP~\cite{Paulovich2008Hipp} uses hierarchical clustering and landmarks to organize data.
-The landmarks of coarser levels represent and influence the position of data points in finer levels.
-HiPP considers the landmarks of LSP~\cite{Paulovich2008} for context preservation and to convey hierarchy levels and uses a force algorithm to resolve overlaps when positioning points heuristically.
-HSNE~\cite{Pezzotti2016} is one of the most robust approaches.
-Using random walks on a transition matrix creates a hierarchy to retain good global and local relationships on high hierarchy levels.
-However, the HSNE's embeddings lose the structural relationship presented at higher levels during hierarchical exploration, hindering the analysis when the mental map preservation is essential.
-Finally, HSNE requires a GPU to provide interactive analysis in a reasonable amount of time.
-A recent technique, called Multiscale PHATE~\cite{Kuchroo2020} (M. PHATE), uses diffusion condensation~\cite{Brugnone2019} to compute a manifold-intrinsic diffusion space on the input data and condense data points towards centroids to generate groups of multiple granularities.
-M. PHATE handles massive datasets but for only a few dimensions.
-Moreover, it does not seem to work well when the input dataset does not present continuous phenomena, a problem related to its embedding engine (PHATE~\cite{Moon2018}).
-These methods have one characteristic in common: the hierarchy levels consist of representative samples or landmarks.
-Interestingly, any one-single-level-of-detail dimensionality reduction technique that uses landmarks for projecting data points is enabled to have a hierarchical version~\cite{Nonato2019}.
+Data organization in HiPP~\cite{Paulovich2008Hipp} involves landmarks and hierarchical clustering.
+In finer levels, the data points are represented and influenced by the landmarks of coarser levels.
+HiPP uses a force algorithm to deal with overlaps when positioning points heuristically and takes into account the landmarks of LSP~\cite{Paulovich2008} for context preservation and to communicate hierarchy levels.
+One of the most reliable methods is HSNE~\cite{Pezzotti2016}.
+The HSNE algorithm builds a hierarchy to preserve global and local relationships at high hierarchy levels using random walks on a transition matrix.
+The analysis is hampered when mental map preservation is crucial because the HSNE's embeddings lose the structural relationships that were presented at higher levels during hierarchical exploration.
+To provide interactive analysis in a reasonable amount of time, HSNE also needs a GPU.
+Using diffusion condensation~\cite{Brugnone2019}, a recent method known as Multiscale PHATE~\cite{Kuchroo2020} computes a manifold-intrinsic diffusion space on the input data and condenses data points towards centroids to produce groups of multiple granularities.
+Massive datasets can be handled by multiscale PHATE, but only for a few dimensions.
+Additionally, it appears to have issues with its embedding engine when the input dataset does not contain continuous phenomena~\cite{Moon2018}.
+The hierarchy levels of these methods all share the inclusion of representative samples or landmarks.
+It is interesting to note that any single-level-of-detail dimensionality reduction method that projects data points onto landmarks is capable of having a hierarchical version~\cite{Nonato2019}.